ziyong-was-taken/Compression-In-DNNs/README.md

 ## Usage

-The easiest way to run the code is use [conda](https://docs.conda.io/en/latest/).
+The easiest way to run the code is to use [conda](https://conda.org/).
-Simply create a new environment using the provided `environment.yaml` file using the following commands:
+Simply create a new environment using the provided `environment.yaml` file and the following commands:

 ```bash
 # create and activate the environment (name: master_thesis)